For storage engines such as

 that actually execute table-level locks when executing DML or

-DDL statements, such a statement affecting a partitioned table
+DDL statements, such a statement in older versions of MySQL

-imposes a lock on the table as a whole; that is, all partitions
+lock on the table as a whole; that is, all partitions were

-are locked until the statement was finished.
-For example, a
+locked until the statement was finished.
+In MySQL

 SELECT from a partitioned